-- Missed flights and missed connections; - If flying from an airport in the Republic of Ireland, check your insurance policy covers you for missed or delayed flights from these airports; - Cancellation or shortening of your holiday caused by unexpected events eg illness; - 4.
-Illness, injury or death while you are away; - 5.
-Repatriation (getting you back home); - Loss, theft or damage to your belongings or luggage; - 7.
-Liability for accidents involving others; - 8.
-The airline going out of business; - Natural disasters, natural events eg volcanic ash cloud and severe weather; - 10.
-Political instability; and - 11.
-Security risks.
+- missed flights and missed connections; - cancellation or shortening of your holiday caused by unexpected events; - illness, injury or death while you are away; - repatriation (getting you back home); - loss, theft or damage to your belongings or luggage; - · liability for accidents involving others; - the airline going out of business; - natural disasters, natural events e.g. volcanic ash cloud and severe weather; - political instability; and - security risks.